ARTICLES

 How Much Water and Fertilizer Does the Agave Attenuata Need?

-The Agave Foxtail has low water needs.
+The Foxtail Agave has low water needs.
 It is drought-tolerant and only requires occasional watering to keep the ground from completely drying out.
 Luckily, it’s hard to overwater the Foxtail Agave plant.

 During the summer growing season apply a balanced liquid fertilizer to the Agave Attenuata.
 In general, the plant requires little additional fertilizing.
 During the summer, thoroughly water the plant about once per week.